Pennsylvania Titling Support Section

 Can you obtain a Certificate of Origin / Manufacture from a MC, Scooter, or Moped Dealer?

-You will also need a VIN tracing, printed VIN photo, or Certified PA Inspection Mechanic's VIN verification on Form MV1.
+You will also need a VIN tracing, printed VIN photo, or Certified PA Inspection Mechanic's VIN verification on Form MV41.

 Court Order

-If you go through the time and expense of a court appearance that will declare you as the legal and rightful owner of your vehicle, you should be able to obtain a completed Court Order that PennDOT / PADMV will accept in order to create you new title.
+There is a process that will declare you as the legal and rightful owner of a vehicle, done by obtaining a completed Court Order that PennDOT / PADMV will accept in order to create you a new title.

-PennDOT / PADMV Form MV-217 must accompany the Court Order when applying for a title.
+PennDOT / PADMV Form MV-217 must accompany the Court Order when applying for your new title.

 You've heard that there used to be a way...